Mercedes-Benz OC 500 LE: Australia

 Transperth operate 540 Volgren bodied examples, 474 being CNG powered.
 There have been 15 OC 500 LE CNG fires in Perth, and in October 2013, the Public Transport Authority commenced legal action against Mercedes-Benz, Evobus and Volgren.
 The action was dropped in 2014.

-Sydney Buses purchased 255 CNG and 20 diesel powered examples, all with Custom Coaches bodies, however one was destroyed by fire in June 2011.
-The Custom O500LE is powered by a 185 kW and 1050Nm CNG M 447 hLAG inline 11.967 litre 6-cylinder engine.
+Sydney Buses purchased 255 CNG and 20 diesel powered examples, all with Custom Coaches bodies, however one CNG example (m/o 4878) was destroyed by fire in June 2011.
+This bus was then replaced in the Sydney Buses fleet with the Custom Bus CB80 demonstrator O500LE, now bearing registration m/o 4878 and body number 08-001.

+The O500LE CNG models are powered by the M447hLAG 252HP engine, as noted above in OC 500LE CNG 1825hG.

 There are two gas tanks (indicated by two CNG stickers on number plate) located on top of the bus near the front.
 Metal pipes run on the offside roof to the back of the bus.
 Because the gas tanks are in the front, the air conditioning unit is placed at the rear of the roof.
 The gas tank placement is counter-intuitive, but this is due to the various weight requirements imposed by the RMS.

 Other purchasers included Ventura Bus Lines (72), Brisbane Transport (40), Premier Illawarra (38), Kefford Corporation (19) and Darwin Bus Service (14).

 Many operators across Australia have now purchased the OC 500 LE in various configurations.
 Problems related to quality control and unreliable electronics have not been uncommon.
 A lot of these complaints have come from drivers due to some units being under-powered, uncomfortable or rough.

 Brisbane Transport withdrew its OC 500 LEs from the fleet for a short period because of a major unidentified fault which caused buses to suddenly accelerate without warning.
 This problem was fixed by Mercedes-Benz and these vehicles are now back on the road.
 However, as they were under lease from Mercedes-Benz, their lease expired in 2013 and were then sold to Transit Systems NSW where they currently operate.

 In January 2009, Mercedes-Benz Australia issued a recall on 443 CNG-fuelled OC 500 LE units due to respecified welding specifications for the turbocharger oil supply pipe.

 Singapore

-SMRT Buses

-SMRT Buses had taken delivery of 134 Mercedes-Benz OC500LEs for fleet replacement and expansion.
-These buses feature bodywork built by Gemilang Coachworks of Malaysia and assembled by Thonburi Busbody Limited of Thailand, with a CapaCity licensed front from Mercedes-Benz, engines that meet Euro V emissions standards and are SMRT's first wheelchair accessible buses (WABs).
-They were the first to feature voice announcement system, with announcements similar to the ones used on the MRT.
-They are also the first buses in South-East Asia to be fitted with a Euro V engine.
+SMRT Buses had procured 134 Mercedes-Benz OC500LE sets for fleet replacement and expansion.
+These buses feature bodywork built by Gemilang Coachworks of Malaysia and assembled by Thonburi Busbody Limited of Thailand, with a CapaCity licensed front from Mercedes-Benz, engines that meet Euro V emission standards, and are also SMRT Buses' first wheelchair accessible buses (WABs).
+They were the first to feature voice announcement systems, with announcements similar to the ones used on the Singapore MRT.
+They are also the first buses in Southeast Asia to be fitted with Euro 5 compliant engine.
 The last bus to be registered, SMB134H, was registered on 1 October 2009.